mpi4py/mpi4py/docs/source/develop.rst

   $ mpiexec -n 5 python demo/helloworld.py

-will launch a five-process run of the Python interpreter and run the test script :file:`demo/helloworld.py` from the source distribution.
+will launch a five-process run of the Python interpreter and run the demo script :file:`demo/helloworld.py` from the source distribution.

 You can also run all the *unittest* scripts::